Brain-derived neurotrophic factor (BDNF) Suggest an improvement to this article

 • Breast milk and breastfeeding

-Breast milk is a complex, dynamic fluid that contains nutritional and non-nutritional components that positively influence an infant's development.
+Breast milk is a complex, dynamic fluid containing nutritional and non-nutritional components that support infant development.
 Breastfeeding benefits both infants and mothers.

 • Sirtuins